 Overall, the file previewing options are really good.
 The only thing I missed was the feature that lets me add comments on any part of my file.
 This could’ve been great for collaboration and feedback.

-Talking about document editing, pCloud doesn’t support document editing yet.
+Talking about document editing, pCloud doesn’t support it yet.
 I hope it integrates with Office 365 or a similar service in the future to let you edit your documents on the web app.
 As of now, you need to use your local apps to edit your cloud files.

 pCloud Playback Features